lightningd/plugins/backup/remote.md

 Goals
 -----

-- Hassle-free incremental remote backup of c-lightning's database over a simple TCP protocol.
+- Hassle-free incremental remote backup of Core-Lightning's database over a simple TCP protocol.

-- Safety. c-lightningd will only proceed when the remote backend has acknowledged storing a change, and will halt when there is no connection to the backup server.
+- Safety.
+Core-Lightning will only proceed when the remote backend has acknowledged storing a change, and will halt when there is no connection to the backup server.

 - Bandwidth efficiency.
 Updates can be really large, and SQL statements ought to be well compressible, so bandwidth is saved by performing zlib compression on the changes and snapshots.